Last Updated on

 This feature is very useful since you can keep track of all the changes you make and navigate back to a previous state of your image if needed.

 Collections.
 Well, this is the same menu you’ve seen previously in the Library module.
 Lightroom knows how collections represent a fundamental feature for organizing photos and makes it available in this module too.

-At the right-hand side, you have the very post-processing set of menus.
+On the right-hand side, you have the very post-processing set of menus.
 This is where you will spend most of the time when editing a photo.

 From top to bottom you have

 The Histogram, a graphical representation of the tonal value of an image.
-Underneath it you can see the camera settings you used for the photo you are editing.
+Underneath it, you can see the camera settings you used for the photo you are editing.